AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/email-tracking-parameter.md

 ---
 # Email Tracking Parameter {#email-tracking-parameter}

-Marketo Measure's Email Tracking Parameter allows marketers to treat email clicks as form submissions so that touchpoints get generated for those actions.
+The [!DNL Marketo Measure] Email Tracking Parameter allows marketers to treat email clicks as form submissions so that touchpoints get generated for those actions.
 Without using an email tracking parameter, click-throughs from an email are only treated as "web visits" until the user actually engages with the site through a form submission or a web chat.

 ## Use Cases  {#use-cases}

 **Webinar Registration**: The Marketing team sends out an email invite with a single button to register for a webinar.
 Because the email already has the person's information, the single click will auto-register them.
 The landing page contains the email tracking parameter so when they click through and land on the confirmation page, [!DNL Marketo] Measure can capture the email address and treat the click-through as a form fill, which will generate a touchpoint.

 **Content Download**: The Content Marketing team wants to promote a recent eBook that they've published with a direct download link from an email.
-When the email template is built, the download confirmation page will contain the email tracking parameter so that when they click through, [!DNL Marketo] Measure can capture the email address.
+When the email template is built, the download confirmation page will contain the email tracking parameter so that when they click through, [!DNL Marketo Measure] can capture the email address.
 Without having to fill out a form on the site, [!DNL Marketo Measure] can generate a touchpoint for the content download that occured via the email because it landed them on the confirmation page with the email tracking parameter.

 ## How It Works {#how-it-works}